nrudnikova/messenger-user-service/README.md

 4. Set up the necessary gRPC dependencies and ensure they are properly configured.

-5. Start the master and slave instances of the User Service using the provided scripts or commands.
+5. Observe replication instances of the User Service.

 6. Monitor the service logs and ensure successful connectivity with other components of the Messenger platform.